 Q: When did you start learning Korean?
 What advice would you give to beginners who want to learn another language?
 A: I got my first Korean book on April 2, 2014.
 For beginners, I say just go online and find someone to talk to.
 Play video games in Korean or download language apps.
 You’ll make mistakes and that’s okay.
 Just keep going.

 Q: What are your favorite highlights from your teaching experience?A: There are so many.
 Some cute ones include my adult students asking how to address transgender people.
 Korea is an extremely conservative society when it comes to the topic of LGBTQ+.
 Another one is when my adult students were learning “yet to do…” and one student replied, “I have yet to make babies.”

 Q: Name a few things you never thought you’d be a part of in Korea, but now you do.

 A: I never thought I would join a political party in Korea, but now I am a member of the Green Party Korea and helping to plan the Global Greens Summit in 2021 in Korea, where 90 Green parties from around the world will meet to discuss our future.
 Also, while studying here, I joined my university’s volleyball team and got to play in a game against Korea University.
 I never in my wildest dreams thought that would happen.

-Upon graduation, he was selected as a Foreign Language Teacher at Heva Language Institute, Cheonan, Korea.
+Upon graduation, he was selected as a foreign language teacher at a language institute in Korea.
 He currently teaches pre-school, basic and intermediate English classes.
 He also meets with locals in Korea who want to study English but are unable to afford the academy.